-66 DPI Interview, Ferhat Kentel, İstanbul Şehir Üniversitesi
+DPI Interview, Ferhat Kentel, İstanbul Şehir Üniversitesi

-67 Interview, Cengiz Candar, Istanbul, July 9th 2013
+Interview, Cengiz Candar, Istanbul, July 9th 2013

-68 Interview, Pinar Akdmir, member of BDP Party Council, July 11th 2013 Ankara above the wider aims and objectives of seeking a peaceful resolution to the conflict.
+Interview, Pinar Akdmir, member of BDP Party Council, July 11th 2013 Ankara relation to a peaceful settlement of the conflict risking negative consequences should the initiative fail.
+In an effort to manage public expectations and possibly gauge the level of public support, on 3 April 2013 Prime Minister Erdoğan appointed a Commission of 63 "Wise Persons" (12 women and 41 men) representing various sectors of civil society [see 'Civil Society' below].
+The Commission was tasked with a two month project of gathering the views, hopes, fears and input of a cross section of Turkish society through open meetings and consultations.
+On completion of their work the Commission submitted reports to the Prime Minister ostensibly to feed into the "process".
+The Commission was not tasked however with explaining the Government's plan in any detail over and above the wider aims and objectives of seeking a peaceful resolution to the conflict.
 The wise persons initiative can however, be seen as a positive one mirroring similar initiatives in other conflicts involving broadening the support for peace through wide ranging consultations of civil society although while in many of those other initiatives the impetus came from and was led by Civil Society whereas this was a Government - led initiative.

-69 Interview, Hilal Kaplan, Istanbul, July 10th 2013
+Interview, Hilal Kaplan, Istanbul, July 10th 2013

-70 Interview, Yilmaz Ensaroglu, Ankara July 11th 2013
+Interview, Yilmaz Ensaroglu, Ankara July 11th 2013